THEN AND NOW

 Since being at the ranch she has blossomed and gained so much confidence and is just the sweetest girl.
 She was terribly head shy when she arrived and flinched when people raised their hand near her face but now all that fear has dissolved away.
 She is a long way from the description we had of her from the killpen where she was described as being unhandleable and dangerous.
 She was just plain terrified.
 And now she is safe.

 We were alerted about a mustang going to ship to slaughter straight from a Kill Buyers pen and we stepped in.
 Apparently she had been used in a Mexican Rodeo and then thrown away.
 We bailed her an hour after we heard of her and she was in Malibu the next day.
+The only video we saw of her she was being ridden by a horse flipper and this mighty mare actually threw him off her back.
+So just for that she deserved to be rescued.

 Little Girl was checked by vets when she got here and found to have a respiratory illness as well as a heart murmur but she is doing good as long as we keep her quiet and don't put her in too big a pasture with too many boisterous horses.
 She is the sweetest smallest mare here and loved by all.